site logo

 References & notes

-Basic information from Commonwealth of Massachusetts1.
+His service from the Commonwealth of Massachusetts1 and his Compiled Service Records,2 online from fold3.
 Bio details from the Massachusetts Historical Society finding aid to his family's papers, and a sketch from the Forest Hills Educational Trust.
 His photograph from one in the MOLLUS Massachusetts Collection2.

 Birth